Every New Jersey voter can, and should, create a state voter account. Why?

 - Track the receipt and acceptance of your ballot.

-- Note: Due to high volume of ballots, it will take 1 to 2 weeks for your ballot to show as received and ballots will not be marked as accepted until after Nov.
-20th.
+- Note: Due to high volume of ballots, it will take 1 to 2 weeks for your ballot to show as received and ballots will not be marked as accepted until after the election.

 - See your voting history.